 Let us introduce you to some of our leaders.
 For their photographs, please click here.

-The Right Reverend Dr. Geoffrey Peddle, Bishop of the Diocese of Eastern Newfoundland and Labrador.
+The Right Reverend Dr. Geoffrey Peddle, Bishop and Dean of the Diocese of Eastern Newfoundland and Labrador.

 The Right Reverend Dr Geoff Peddle was born in Bonavista and grew up in Trinity, Lethbridge and Whitbourne as the son of a railroader.
 He holds BA and MA degrees from Memorial University, a Master of Divinity from Queen’s College, and a PhD in Empirical Theology from Cardiff University in Wales.
 Ordained in 1987, he has served in the Parish of Lake Melville, the Parish of Arnold’s Cove, the Parish of the Ascension and the Parish of the Good Shepherd.
 He has also served as Diocesan Executive Officer and most recently as Provost and Vice-Chancellor of Queen’s College.
 He is married to Kathy, a nurse, and they have two adult sons, Adam and Benjamin.
 (Adapted from the Diocesan website)

-The Venerable Roger Whalen, B.Mus, M.Div. will be installed as Rector on May 31st, 2017.
+The Venerable Roger Whalen, B.Mus, M.Div. was installed as Rector on May 31st, 2017.
 A bio and photo will be posted soon.